Zhw0831/Scikit-learn-DataJam/README.md

 We have the following ten variables:
 - the age of a person
-- the gender of a person (1: Male, 0:Female)
+- the gender of a person (1: Male, 0: Female)
 - chest pain type
 - resting blood pressure
 - cholestoral in mg/dl